-This is the International Emergency Medicine Fellowship based in the Department of Emergency Medicine at the Brigham and Women's Hospital and Harvard Medical School.
+This is the Global Emergency Medicine Fellowship based in the Department of Emergency Medicine at the Brigham and Women's Hospital and Harvard Medical School.

-In sum, our division has 16 faculty members, making it the largest International Emergency Medicine Division in the United States.
+In sum, our division has 16 faculty members, making it the largest Global Emergency Medicine Division in the United States.
 Two year fellows without a Master of Public Health (MPH) degree will complete one at the Harvard Chan School of Public Health, which is fully funded by the fellowship.
-The Harvard Chan School of Public Health provides a world-class education for future leaders in international health.
+The Harvard Chan School of Public Health provides a world-class education for future leaders in global health.

 Fellows typically enroll in the Global Health concentration of the MPH program and complete their degree requirements as part-time students over the two-year fellowship period.
 One year fellows already possessing an MPH have the option to attend courses and short programs at the School of Public Health if desired.
 Fellows prepare grand round presentations and participate in lectures and teaching conferences at Harvard University, affiliated medical centers, and other institutions.
 Fellows attend several core courses during their fellowship, with full financial support from the fellowship.